 Roasted Veggie and Black Bean Tacos

-A perfectly healthy veggie packed taco recipe that everyone will love!
+A perfectly healthy vegetarian taco recipe that everyone will love!
 They're easy to make and perfectly seasoned.

 - 3 medium tomatoes , cored and seeded, diced* (1 1/2 cups)

 - 2 ears corn , kernals cut from cob (1 1/2 cups)